nodejs/Release/GOVERNANCE.md

 ## WG Meetings

-The WG meets every 3 weeks on a Google Hangout On Air.
+The WG meets regularly, check the foundation calendar for details.
 One of the WG members will volunteer to act as the moderator for each meeting subject to agreement from the rest of the members.
 Each meeting should be published to YouTube.

 Items are added to the WG agenda that are considered contentious or are modifications of governance, contribution policy,